missing cover art

 There are currently no topics for this game.

-TriviaThe German Art Edition (see cover section) is a fraud.
-It was the 1st and normal German box release, the Art booklet is normal content of the US-version, and this Art Edition wasn't limited - no other 1st German box release exists.
+German versionThe German Art Edition (see cover section) is a fraud.
+It was the first and normal German box release, the art booklet is normal content of the US-version, and this Art Edition wasn't limited - no other first German box release exists.

 Related Web Sites

 - 3DO Company Homepage (All the Products Of 3DO including Might and Magic Series are available here)

 - Hints for MM8 (Hints arranged to give you subtle clues before final solutions are revealed.
 Help you solve the game yourself.)